lamyihua/lamyihua.github.io/_posts/2017-10-31-welcome-to-massively-the-jekyll-theme.md

 ---
 layout: post
-title:  "Welcome to Massively: The Jekyll Theme!"
+# title:  "Welcome to Massively: The Jekyll Theme!"
+title:  "Template"
 date:   2017-10-31
-excerpt: "Huge thanks to HTML5 UP for making this awesome template!
+# excerpt: "Huge thanks to HTML5 UP for making this awesome template!
 Let's see what it can do"
+excerpt: "This is a template post"
 image: "/images/pic02.jpg"
 ---